d-sbrgr/AICOMP-MMLM/doc/src/report.md

 ## Exploratory Analysis

 Initially, all data sources were checked for missing values and inconsistencies, however neither missing values nor obvious wrong values were found.
+As mentioned in @sec:data-description, model training was only done on the detailed results datasets from @sec:regular-season-detailed-results and @sec:tournament-detailed-results, spanning from 2003 and 2010 to 2025 respectively.
+However, for the exploratory data analysis all available regular season data (not including detailed box-score statistics) from 1985 for men and 1998 for women was used to get a better understanding of general patterns in NCAA Division I basketball games over the years.

 ![Regular Season Games Overview](./images/pda/MWGamesOverview.png){#fig:regular-season-games-overview width=80%}